 Ken Hurst Park borders the north of Jandakot Airport, adjoining Conservation Precincts 1A and 1B.
 The properties are separated by fire breaks and a service road (Leeming Road).
-This service road is one option being considered for the alignment of the future East Link Road.
+This service road was one option considered for the alignment of the future East Link Road, but is not the current preferred alignment.
 Should the East Link Road be developed between the properties, fencing and underpass requirements will be considered in the design phase in line with the Wildlife Fencing and Underpass Strategy (Appendix H).
-Should the East Link Road alignment not impact the boundary, JAH will liaise with the City of Melville to determine if any measures are required to aid wildlife connectivity.
-The current fencing separating the properties allows for limited movement of quenda, Western Grey Kangaroos and Western Brush Wallabies.
-Other factors that need to be taken into account when developing future wildlife corridors include: